 SINCE 2001, SPIRIT SERIES HAS:

-- Transformed nearly 40,000 4th through 8th grade students coast to coast
+- Transformed over 50,000 4th through 8th grade students from California to Maine

-- Garnered thousands of endorsements from educators, parents and students, as well as United Teachers Los Angeles — Retired, and the Harvard Graduate School of Education
+- Garnered thousands of endorsements from educators, parents and students, as well as the National Endowment for the Humanities, and the Harvard Graduate School of Education

 “IN NEARLY 30 YEARS OF TEACHING, I HAVE NEVER EXPERIENCED ANY PROGRAM AS MULTIFACETED AND WITH SUCH LONG-REACHING EFFECTS AS SPIRIT SERIES… A TRULY AMAZING EXPERIENCE THAT TOUCHES EVERYONE DEEPLY— PARENTS, TEACHERS, ADMINISTRATORS AND, OF COURSE, STUDENTS MOST OF ALL.”